Reference · Model v3 · Last Retrained Q1 2026

 Backtest Results

-Results come from signal_backtest_stats, a view that deduplicates signals quarterly to prevent overlapping windows.
-A trade is counted as a "win" when its excess_return_30d (trade return minus S&P 500 return over the same 30-day window) is positive.
+Results come from our backtest dataset, which deduplicates signals quarterly to prevent overlapping windows.
+A trade is counted as a "win" when its 30-day excess return (trade return minus S&P 500 return over the same 30-day window) is positive.

 • A+ tier (60-74): 72.7% win rate, +10.7% avg 30-day excess return